Binomially, the fruit belongs to the family of Moraceae, of the genus: Artocarpus. Scientific name: Artocarpus altilis.

 Fresh fruit is an excellent source of potassium.
 Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure.
 Its pulp is good in copper, iron, magnesium, and phosphorus.

-Breadfruit seeds contain average levels of protein; 100 g seeds provide 7.4 g or 13% of daily recommended values.
+Breadfruit seeds contain moderate levels of protein; 100 g seeds provide 7.4 g or 13% of daily recommended values.
 However, they are excellent sources of minerals like potassium, iron, calcium, zinc, selenium, manganese, etc.

 |Principle||Nutrient Value||Percentage of RDA|